ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 beyond the physics options that can optimize various aspects of the model for use with each of the supported suites.

-The UFS SRW App supports the use of both grib2 and :term:`nemsio` input data.
-The UFS Weather Model ingests initial and boundary condition files produced by :term:`chgres_cube` and outputs files in NetCDF format on a specific projection (e.g., Lambert Conformal) in the horizontal and model levels in the vertical.
+The SRW App supports the use of both GRIB2 and :term:`nemsio` input data.
+The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube` and outputs files in NetCDF format on a specific projection (e.g., Lambert Conformal) in the horizontal and model levels in the vertical.